| FLAG OF THE UNITED STATES. By the act entitled, "An act to establish

 they consented, the law considering them incapable of consenting.
 See 3 Wils.

 18; Fitz.
 N. B. 89, 0; 5 T. R. 361; 6 East, 387; 2 N. R. 365, 454.
+4. In general, a mere nonfeasance cannot be considered as forcible; for where

 there has been no act, there cannot be force, as in the case of the mere